-The victim advocate may accompany the victim through the entire investigative process, including the interviews.
-This module will discuss the role of the victim advocate and how their presence can benefit the investigator in more depth later in the module.
-1 min Specialized Training Specialized Training Training §115.(3)35(a) Specialized training: Medical and mental health care Ensure medical and mental health staff are trained · How to detect and assess for signs of sexual abuse and harassment · How to preserve physical evidence of sexual · How to respond professionally to victims · How and to whom to report allegations or suspicions of sexual abuse or harassment PREA Just as investigators receive specialized training, so do medical/mental health care practitioners.
-Note that the training requirement is learning how to preserve, not collect, evidence.
-This is because, ideally, the agency practitioners will not be performing the forensic medical exam in which the evidence is actually conducted.
-1 min Specialized Training, Cont.
-Specialized Training, Cont.
-Specialized Training, Cont. §115.(3)35(b-d) Specialized training: Medical and mental health care · Medical staff who perform forensic examinations must receive appropriate · Maintain documentation of medical and mental health staff participation in required trainings.
-Ensure medical and mental health staff receive appropriate staff, volunteer, or contractor training, in addition to the specialized training described above.
-PREA CENTER However, in the event that external SANEs or SAFEs are not available to perform this task, this standard also includes specialized training for conducting forensic medical exams.
-Best practice is to conduct the exam outside the agency.
-3 min Access to Outside Confidential Services Silfs.(3)53(a-b) Inmate/resident access to outside confidential support services Provide inmates/residents with phone and mail access to rape crisis and/or other victim advocates.
-Enable reasonable communication in as confidential a manner as possible.
-Inform inmates/residents of the extent to which this communication is monitored and reports will be filed in accordance with mandatory reporting laws.
-Access to Outside Confidential Services Insert agency procedures to make access to outside confidential services available to inmates CENTER In addition to making victim advocates available to victims, the standards require outside confidential support services to be made available to all inmates/residents in a facility.
-1 min Access to Outside Confidential Services - Agreements Access to Outside Access to Outside Confidential Services - Agreements §115.(3)53(c) Inmate/resident access to outside confidential support services • Enter into written agreements (MOUs) with outside victim advocates who are able to provide inmates/victims with confidential emotional support. • Document attempts to enter into such agreements.
-Confidential Services If an agency is unable to enter into an MOU with an agency to provide confidential support services, they have to demonstrate the attempt to do so.
+Insert agency policy regarding provisions of victim advocates and procedures for investigators to access victim advocates

+Access to Outside Confidential Services

+§115.(3)53(a-b) Inmate/resident access to outside confidential support services

+- Provide inmates/residents with phone and mail access to rape crisis and/or other victim advocates. - Enable reasonable communication in as confidential a manner as possible. - Inform inmates/residents of the extent to which this communication is monitored and reports will be filed in accordance with mandatory reporting laws.

+Access to Outside Confidential Services

+Insert agency procedures to make access to outside confidential services available to inmates

+In addition to making victim advocates available to victims, the standards require outside confidential support services to be made available to all inmates/residents in a facility.

+Access to Outside Confidential Services - Agreements

+Access to Outside Confidential Services - Agreements

+§115.(3)53(c) Inmate/resident access to outside confidential support services

+- Enter into written agreements (MOUs) with outside victim advocates who are able to provide inmates/victims with confidential emotional support. - Document attempts to enter into such agreements.

+NATIONAL PREA RESOURCE CENTER

+If an agency is unable to enter into an MOU with an agency to provide confidential support services, they have to demonstrate the attempt to do so.